to fight climate change, regenerate biodiversity and save our home.

 2. Create Awareness and Reform Policies

-Policy changes are and remain a required backdrop and key factor for enabling climate solutions.
+Policy changes are and remain a key factor for enabling broad climate solutions.
 Policy changes require strong public awareness of both the climate change threat and the viable solutions to counter it.

 Awareness creation and advocacy prepare and support action for climate solutions on all levels within the country.

 Awareness of the need to act is being raised in many countries, while skeptics still cause discord within civil society.
 Here, the network further increases advocacy and awareness, coupled with the awareness that effective action is possible, underway, and needs popular support.

 In many less developed areas, awareness, advocacy or urgency hardly exist.
 Issues of emissions are unknown or uncared for; ruthless corporations buy and bully into pristine ecosystems under the guise of economic development.
 Here, awareness creation, advocacy and urgency must be fast-tracked at high speed, coupled with the awareness, visibility and participation in effective climate and biodiversity solutions that are available and applied.

 Creation of awareness everywhere can be achieved by modern commercial marketing techniques as done by commercial conglomerates, using television, radio and internet channels, advocacy, consultancy, hands-on training, education and community development activities, and visible, direct application of effective climate solutions.

 3. Adjust Key Systemic Conventions